WCanirinka/gym-trainer-app/README.md

 <h1 align="center"><img src="https://raw.githubusercontent.com/phalado/final-capstone/develop/public/contents/welcome.png"></h1>

-This is part of Microverse's final capstone project.
+This is Microvers's Final Project.
-In this repository, I build the front end for a Dragon Flying Academy web app with the characters of [How to Train Your Dragon][httyd] series.
+In this repository, I build the front end for a Gym appointment web app.

 ## Table of contents